 To cure the disease the religious system must come crumbling down.
 Love-fueled beginnings must again be the passion that drive us to start love-fueled churches that in turn produce love-fueled disciples.
 The Church must again influence the world, not vice -versa.
 We must return to the Foundation!

 Thank God!
 The Lord has a better foundation for the ONE Church the Lord Jesus Christ is building.
-Love-fueled beginnings begin with the Lord Jesus Christ the Chief Cornerstone.
+Love-fueled beginnings begin with the Lord Jesus Christ as the Chief Cornerstone.
 To move forward the Lord will have to bring an adjustment in the heart of a man or a woman the Lord has chosen.
-The Lord must either awaken a born from above believer who has been stuck in the religious system, or He will touch the heart of one that is totally outside the modern church.
+The Lord must either awaken a born-from-above believer who has been stuck in the religious system, or He will touch the heart of one that is totally outside the modern church.
 Either way, the Lord will adjust until He has someone who will be in complete surrender to His will.

-In the current church climate because og the absence of spiritual fathers to affirm and confirm, the Lord himself will intervene in those He has chosen.
+In the current church climate because of the absence of spiritual fathers to affirm and confirm, the Lord himself will intervene in those He has chosen.
 The Father himself will have to call and then disciple them in His way.

 The Lord will usually send them out with a powerful encounter or calling.
-The leader will always remember that this definitive encounter “calling” or day is to be surrendered to the will of God.
+The leader will always remember that this definitive encounter, “calling,” or day is to be surrendered to the will of God.
 The magnitude of this adjustment/encounter is provided by the Father to sustain them when times get rough in the future.
 Their passion and love for people will be so unlike those other leaders around them.
 People will know without a doubt that something new has happened in their life.

 1 Cor 12:18 But now God has set the members, each one of them, in the body just as He pleased.